 Angelyn spends her free time painting, leading story sharing workshops, performing Appalachian folktales at festivals, writing, swimming, tending her koi fish and gardening, alongside her husband, on their mountain farm.

 Call us today to schedule a Teletherapy appointment with Angelyn: 804-924-2236.
-You may also request an appointment through our web portal by sending a message to “Support”.
+You may also request an appointment by clicking here.

 Jillian Giannelli, LCSW